MEMORIAL AT PENINSULA LTD © is protected under copyright

 So what did the The Royal Green Jackets Leave at Peninsula Barracks ?

-A Stone Badge at Peninsula Barracks, Winchester
+A Stone what looks like a MOD Badge at Peninsula Barracks, Winchester

 The RGJ Stain Glass Window at the chapel at the ATR Winchester